pelectron/static_gui_library/markdown/concepts.md

 t.handle_input(i); // calls the handler
 ```

+For more info on the whole input handling process, see [here](/markdown/input_handling.md).

 # Click Handler
 A `ClickHandler` handles click inputs for a clickable [item](#item).
 It is called every time the item's click() method is called.
 The following must hold for a type F to be an `ClickHandler` for Item.